Stephen Burton

-Stephen Burton (born December 11, 1989) is an American former professional football wide receiver.
+Stephen Burton (born December 11, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was selected by the Minnesota Vikings in the seventh round of the 2011 NFL draft.
-He played college football at West Texas A&M. Burton retired on April 23, 2014, due to a concussion concern.
+He played college football for the West Texas A&M. Burton retired on April 23, 2014, due to a concussion concern.

 Early life

 Burton attended Artesia High School in Lakewood, California, where he received offensive Player of the Year honors as a wide receiver and running back.
 Although having great talent at wide receiver, Burton was offered no scholarships from any college.
 He eventually chose to attend the Junior College, Long Beach City College.

 College career

 While attending Long Beach, Burton played wide receiver and was the kick returner for the team.
 In 2007, he was named team MVP and won Second-team All-Conference as a wide receiver.
 After playing for Long Beach for his freshman and sophomore years, Burton decided to transfer to University of Oklahoma.
-However, Burton was unable to obtain enough credits to transfer and eventually decided to attend the Division II school, West Texas A&M. In his first season playing in a spread offense at West Texas A&M, he had three 100-yard receiving games.
+However, Burton was unable to obtain enough credits to transfer and eventually decided to attend the Division II school, West Texas A&M University.
+In his first season playing in a spread offense at West Texas A&M, he had three 100-yard receiving games.
 During his second year Burton had three 100-yard receiving games again and also had 70 receptions for 1,021 yards and 11 touchdowns.